slatedocs/slate/source/includes/bodhiagent/agentconsole.md

 Upon entering the console for the first time, you should see a registration token pop up.
 This six-digit registration code needs to be entered into your Bodhi Mobile App to connect your Agent to your Bodhi Mobile App and to the Bodhi Cloud.
 Once you've successfully entered the token into the Bodhi Mobile App, the window will display a "SUCCESS" message and close.

 __Important__: If the window pops up and you don't see a token, wait 10 seconds and refresh your browser.
-If the window doesn't pop up, click on the Registration Code link in the left navigation bar to open the window.
+If the window doesn't pop up, click on the Registration Code link (see circle #1)in the left navigation bar to open the window.

 ![image](http://redbookconnect.github.io/docs/console/registrationcode.png)